 The importance of document translation proofing, and building a rock-solid process for updating, modifying or adjusting translated text, shouldn’t be underestimated.

 Riffing off of the Spanish medical translation idea mentioned earlier, we can see that when tackling medical English to Spanish translations, even governments can get it wrong sometimes.
-After the US Government released a version of its Healthcare.gov app in Spanish, our team quickly discovered spelling errors, incorrect uses of Spanish grammar, poor punctuation, stylistic shortcomings and incorrect medical terminology.
+After the US Government released a version of its Healthcare.gov app in Spanish opens in a new window, our team quickly discovered spelling errors, incorrect uses of Spanish grammar, poor punctuation, stylistic shortcomings and incorrect medical terminology.
 These are all errors our rigorous proofing process would have caught early on.

 When it comes to Russian translation, Russian-speaking countries generally lag behind the West (medicinal blood-sucking leeches are actually a thing in Russia) in the healthcare sector.
 Even so, more opportunities should be opening up in the Russian medical device market, which depends heavily on imports, in the coming years.
 And for those firms that do go through the Russian government’s volatile regulatory process, working with an experienced translation agency able to efficiently translate, modify and proof documents could make all the difference for a sale to ultimately go through.